 - Middle glenohumeral ligament

 - Inferior glenohumeral ligament

-Superior glenohumeral ligament has a variable origin on lateral aspect of scapula and inserts on the humerus near the lesser tubercle.
+The superior glenohumeral ligament has a variable origin on the lateral aspect of scapula and inserts on the humerus near the lesser tubercle.
 Superior glenohumeral ligament resists downward translation of the humeral head in the adducted shoulder.

 Middle glenohumeral ligament originates from the labrum and inserts on the humerus medial to the lesser tubercle.
 This ligament resists inferior translation when the humeral head is in the adducted and externally rotated shoulder.

 Inferior glenohumeral ligament originates from the labrum and the adjacent glenoid neck inserts on the anatomic neck of the humerus.
 It resists anterior and posterior translation of humeral head.
 This ligament resists inferior translation in the abducted shoulder.

 The coracohumeral ligament originates on the base and lateral border of the coracoid process of the scapula and inserts on the greater tubercle.
 It appears to have a suspensory function of the humeral head.

 Serratus anterior originates on the surface of the upper eight ribs at the side of the chest and inserts along the anterior length of the medial border of the scapula.
 It fixes the scapula into the thoracic wall and aids in rotation and abduction of the shoulders.